DroidKaigi/conference-app-2017/README.md

 We've designated these issues as good candidates for easy contribution.
 You can always fork the repository and send a pull request (on a branch other than `master`).

+We do accept suggestions for translations at [this page](https://droidkaigi2017.oneskyapp.com/collaboration).

 # Development Environment
 This app depends on several libraries and plugins so make sure to set them up correctly.